Emergency Medical Services (ER)

 International health credentials/licensure, sciences courses, and most math courses will not be accepted to satisfy requirements of this major.
 Please see additional information for international students applying to Health Sciences majors.

 A graduate of this major should be able to:

-- comprehend, apply, and integrate the cognitive knowledge essential to function as an EMT-Paramedic.
+- comprehend, apply, and integrate the cognitive knowledge essential to function as a paramedic.

 - demonstrate appropriate level of technical capability and proficiency with psychomotor skills and assessment.

-- demonstrate personal behaviors consistent with professional expectations of an entry-level EMT-Paramedic as related to roles, responsibilities, well being, and legal and ethical guidelines.
+- demonstrate personal behaviors consistent with professional expectations of an entry-level paramedic as related to roles, responsibilities, well being, and legal and ethical guidelines.

-- function and react as an entry-level EMT-Paramedic, applying the problem-solving, decision-making, and critical-thinking skills required for assessment-based management in various clinical settings.
+- function and react as an entry-level paramedic, applying the problem-solving, decision-making, and critical-thinking skills required for assessment-based management in various clinical settings.

 - recognize and demonstrate the importance of adapting pre-hospital care to a diverse patient population of age, gender, culture, religion, and background within a community.